meeber/titor/README.md

 Required:

-- `export`: Variable name of your package export.
-Typically your package name written in CamelCase.
+- `export`: Name of your package export.
+Typically your package name written in camelCase.
 Browser bundles expose this variable as a global.

 Optional: